NITHINMERUGU555/Nutrition-planner-1/README.md

 - Designed with a clean, minimal layout that aligns with the overall site aesthetics.
 - Provides a helpful resource hub for users seeking further knowledge beyond the site content.

+### about.php

+The `about.php` page provides visitors with an overview of the Nutrition Planner project, its goals, tools used, and creator information.

+- Maintains consistent site navigation and design by including the shared header and footer.
+- Displays a concise project description explaining the purpose and motivation behind the Nutrition Planner website.
+- Clearly outlines the project goal to create a user-friendly, informative platform promoting healthier lifestyles.
+- Lists the tools and skills utilized such as HTML, CSS, PHP for modular structure, responsive design principles, and clean UI/UX layouts.
+- Highlights the creator's passion and role in developing the project, adding a personal touch.
+- Uses semantic headings and paragraphs for readability and accessibility.
+- Designed to inform users about the project’s background and development process.

+---

+## Project Overview

+The Nutrition Planner is a responsive web application designed to help users plan meals, discover healthy recipes, and track their nutrition progress in one convenient platform.
+This project aims to promote healthy living through easy access to balanced meal ideas, nutrition information, and habit tracking.
+It features modular PHP structure for code reuse, clean and responsive layouts, and a simple, intuitive user experience suitable for a wide audience.

+---

+## Credits

+This project was designed and developed by Nithin Merugu, a passionate web designer dedicated to creating health-focused digital experiences.
+The project leverages HTML, CSS, PHP, and responsive design techniques to deliver a modern and user-friendly interface.

+---

+## Thank You

+Thank you for taking the time to explore the Nutrition Planner project.
+Your interest and feedback are greatly appreciated.
+Feel free to reach out via the contact page for any questions, suggestions, or collaborations.